victoni/victoni.github.io/_posts/2021-2-4-report2web-xss-frame-injection.md

 ---
 layout: post
-title: Redwood Report2Web XSS and Frame injection
+title: Redwood Report2Web XSS and Frame Injection
-categories: cve
+categories: cve-2021-26710 cve-2021-26711 xss frame injection
 ---

 [Report2Web](https://www.redwood.com/report-distribution) v4.3.4.5 and v4.5.3 are vulnerable to XSS. v4.3.4.5 is also vulnerable to frame injection.
 Both issues are fixed in v4.6.0.

-## Report2Web Login Panel XSS
+## Report2Web Login Panel XSS - CVE-2021-26710
-The value of the `urll` parameter is getting reflected without an sanitization, allowing a remote attacker to inject javascript code to the victim's browser.
+The value of the `urll` parameter is getting reflected without any sanitization, allowing a remote attacker to inject javascript code to the victim's browser.

 Request:
 ```